Skip to content

 await revoke();

-To strengthen security, we use asymmetric cryptography (also known as public-key cryptographic) to maintain and verify the validity of a session.
-The private key is generated and stored (only) on the end-user device and can’t be extracted even by your web application.
-A compromission of a session token don’t compromize the entire session.
+To enhance security, we use asymmetric cryptography (public-key cryptography) to maintain and verify session validity.
+The private key is generated and stored only on the end-user device and cannot be extracted even by your web application.
+Compromising a session token does not compromise the entire session.